lewi0332/Data-Pipeline-Capstone-Project/README.md

 Build AWS Data Lake and Data Pipeline to Elasticsearch and Redshift with Apache Airflow and Spark

-The goal of this project to create a data pipeline for a social media ambassador agency.
+The goal of this project to create a data pipeline and data model for a social media ambassador agency.
 The agency connects prominent Instagram users to brands looking for ambassadors and product promotions.
 Brands looking for a user to work with will need to see aggregated data on each user about their social media following as well as the type of content the user typically creates.
 This data is the foundation of the agency's subscription-only brand facing website.
 Brands will use the site to search users and view their content.

-Social Media users who sign up to be featured on the platform authorize the agency to collect data from two instagram endpoints, User data and Post data.
+Social Media users who sign up to be featured on the platform authorize the agency to collect data from two instagram endpoints, User Insights data and Media Insights data (further referred to as post data).
 User data must be updated regularly to keep up with changing user profiles.
-Total follower counts, profile images and locations are important to brands looking for a IG user.
+Total follower counts, profile images and locations are important to brands looking for a Instagram ambassador.
 Data on individual posts are collected in order for brands to search for users who might typcially speak about their particular subject matter (cooking, travel, makeup, etc) and find that users average follower engagement to compare with others.
 Data on individual posts grows quickly and it also changes drastically in the first days after creation ("likes" count grows drastically in the first few days).
 It too must be created and updated regulary.

 Finally, to set this agency apart, we will augment the data with two custom machine learning algorithms to better classify each user.
 The first is a
 Instagram specific image classification in Tensorflow.
 This model makes a prediction about the image content in one of 33 categories specific to social media.
 Finally, certain fashion brand marketers are often looking for specific color palettes when partnering with a content creator.
 We will augment the data with a K-means algorithm to determine 6 cluster centers of all recent photos combined to create an user color pallete over all of their images.
 These image augmentations will be used in a future recommender system to help brands find even more users.